Bittrex VS Bitfinex: Crypto Exchange Comparison

 Bittrex vs Bitfinex: The Comparison

 Bittrex offers an outstanding number of up to two hundred different altcoins to choose from and trade with.
 When you look at the number of trading pairs, it has as far as 450 pairs!
-Bittrex supports some attractive lesser-known coins such as Polymath, eBoost, Siacoin, Factom, and others, which makes trading more adventurous for some.
+Bittrex supports popular coins like Bitcoin, Ethereum, Litecoin, Ripple, and Bitcoin Cash, and some lesser-known but promising coins like Monero, IOTA, Zcash, Polymath, eBoost, Siacoin, Factom, and others, which makes trading more adventurous for some.

-Although Bitfinex can’t be superior to Bittrex in the number of supported cryptocurrencies, it does offer over 90 different coins which is still quite impressive.
-Plus, it deserves a tip of the hat for allowing users to make fiat deposits in USD, EUR, JPY, and GBP, even if it’s only available through wire transfers for now.
+Although Bitfinex can’t be superior to Bittrex in the number of supported cryptocurrencies, it does offer over 90 different coins too.
+Plus, it deserves a tip of the hat for allowing users to make fiat deposits in USD, EUR, JPY, and GBP, even if they’re only available through wire transfers for now.

 The team behind Bittrex has years of experience in cybersecurity.
 They’ve thought things through and devised a well-protected platform.
 They use two types of wallets – an “air-gapped” cold wallet which stores the majority of customers’ funds unplugged from the Internet, and an online hot wallet for the remaining 2% of the funds.